-I am currently a member of the Center for Communication, Difference, and Equity and its affiliated Communication and Difference Research Group, a fellow in the Simpson Center for the Humanities’ Certificate in Public Scholarship, a fellow in the Project in Interdisciplinary Pedagogy at the University of Washington Bothell and a candidate for the Certificate in Cinema and Media Studies in the Department of Comparative Literature, Cinema, and Media.
+I am currently a dissertation fellow in the Center for Communication, Difference, and Equity, a fellow in the Simpson Center for the Humanities’ Certificate in Public Scholarship, and a former teaching fellow in the Project in Interdisciplinary Pedagogy at the University of Washington Bothell.

-Prior to my doctoral studies, I taught English in Spain, the Czech Republic and Mexico, served as a Peace Corps volunteer in Morocco, and worked in high education administration in the US.
+Prior to my doctoral studies, I taught English in Spain, the Czech Republic and Mexico, served as a Peace Corps volunteer in Morocco, and worked in higher education administration in the US.